 Things to Do

 Head to the north and west coasts for diving and snorkelling in clear waters with reefs, garden grottoes, and deep drop-offs.
 Laze in the sun at Doctor's Cave Beach, where placid water invites leisurely swimming.
-Inland, Rose Hall Great House, perched on a hilltop overlooking Montego Bay, gives a glimpse of the heyday of plantation living and even has a resident ghost.
+Inland, Rose Hall Great House, perched on a hilltop overlooking Montego Bay, gives a look at the history of the island during the plantation era and even has a resident ghost.
 Reggae legend Bob Marley's spirit is kept alive at his birthplace, the mountain village of Nine Miles.

 Take a taste of Jamaica home with Blue Mountain coffee or Jamaican rum.
 Buy colorful art from the Contemporary Art Centre in Kingston or go to the Craft Market in Negril for carvings, beads and straw items.
 Arts and crafts range from alabaster and woodcarvings to weavings, and any outlet of Things Jamaican, sells a reliable assortment, including locations in Montego Bay and Harmony Hall outside Ocho Rios on the North Coast.

 Nightlife and Entertainment

 Beach bars abound in Jamaica, and one of the most popular is the raffish Time 'n' Place in Falmouth, built of driftwood.
 The setting is so authentic that many fashion magazines, including Vogue, have used it for photo shoots.
 Dance on the sand at parties in Negril and Montego Bay's Hip Strip, and hear soca, calypso, and reggae in hotels, roadside bars and clubs.
 Serious reggae fans flock to one of Kingston's sound system discos for the real deal.

 Restaurants and Dining